-All Administrative, Service and Support regular employees who have prior supervisory approval are eligible to receive paid vacation.
+All regular administrative, service and support staff who have prior supervisory approval are eligible to receive paid vacation.
 Employees with primary titles that are Administrative, Service & Support who are exempt from classification because their positions are primarily directing instructional or research activities are not subject to this policy.

 Vacation time is not earned unless the probationary period is satisfactorily completed.
 However, employees needing to take time off during their probationary period may utilize personal days or, with supervisory approval, employees may take leave without pay.